Police detain participants in Russian opposition forum

 OVD-Info, an independent group monitoring arrests and political repression, said that more than 150 participants in the forum were detained.
+Among them were Ilya Yashin, an opposition politician who leads one of Moscow’s municipal districts; former mayor of Yekaterinburg Yevgeny Roizman; and Moscow’s municipal council member Yulia Galyamina.

+“Their goal was to scare people away from engaging in politics,” Andrei Pivovarov, a politician who helped organize the forum, said in a video from a police van.

-The gathering was organized by the United Democrats, a group led by politician Andrei Pivovarov.
-He also played a leading role in Open Russia, a group funded by self-exiled Russian tycoon Mikhail Khodorkovsky.
+Pivovarov has played a leading role in Open Russia, a group funded by self-exiled Russian tycoon Mikhail Khodorkovsky.
 Khodorkovsky moved to London after spending 10 years in prison in Russia on charges widely seen as political revenge for challenging President Vladimir Putin’s rule.

 A 2015 law introduced criminal punishment for membership in “undesirable” organizations.
 The government has used the law to ban about 30 groups, including Open Russia.